Getting started with fasterRaster

 , thenStorage Sense

 .
-Turn off the setting “Keep Windows running smoothly by automatically cleaning up temporary system and app files”.Disk space fills up: As counter to the previous issue, prolonged use of fasterRaster by the same R process can create a lot of temporary files in the GRASS cache that fills your hard drive. fasterRaster does its best to remove these files when they are not needed, so long as the setting
+Turn off the setting “Keep Windows running smoothly by automatically cleaning up temporary system and app files”.Disk space fills up: As counter to the previous issue, prolonged use of fasterRaster by the same R process can create a lot of temporary files in the GRASS cache that fills your hard drive. fasterRaster does its best to remove these files when they are not needed.
+However, temporary files can still accumulate.
+For example, the operation

 creates a raster file with the^3

-operation is still left in the disk cache, even though it does not have a “name” in R. Again, judicious use of the [mow()] function can remove these temporary files.
+operation is still left in the disk cache, even though it does not have a “name” in R. Judicious use of themow()

 ~ FINIS ~